More and more organizations are adopting a Lean PPM (project portfolio management) approach to managing their projects and resources.

 Back to basics approach to PPM

-Lean PPM changes an organization’s focus to eliminating time consuming PPM processes and governance and seeks to increase the speed of decision making and planning.
+Lean PPM eliminates time consuming PPM processes and governance and helps to increase the speed of decision making and planning.

 Traditional PPM tools are overly complex and full of features most organizations will never need or use.
 And this is one of the reasons for the alarmingly high implementation failure rates.